wangby511/System-Design-Architecture-and-Infra/design-common.md

 Reconciliation means comparing different sets of data in order to ensure data integrity.

+## Replication Related

+Data might be replicated among different database replicas to increase reliability.

+If data is replicated, replication lag could cause inconsistent data between the primary database and the replicas.

+Make sure all replicas are always in-sync.
+We could use consensus algorithms such as Paxos and Raft.

+## Error Handing

+### Retry-able and Non-retry-able errors

+In general, we believe unexpected runtime exceptions due to network and infrastructure issues (5XX HTTP statuses) are retry-able.
+We expect these errors to be transient, and we expect that a later retry of the same request may eventually be successful.

+We categorize validation errors, such as invalid input and states (for example, record not found or operation not supported), as non-retry-able (4XX HTTP statuses) — we expect all subsequent retries of the same request to fail in the same manner.

 ## Consistent Hashing

 Consistent hashing is a special kind of hashing algorithm such that when a hash table is re-sized and consistent hashing is used,only k/n keys need to be remapped on average, where k is the number of keys, and n is the number of slots.